I wear three hats that go together surprisingly well.

 I launched Soonish in January 2017.
 It's a show about the future: how we think and talk about it, what we can do together to shape it, and why our best forecasts—and our worst fears—are usually wrong.
 You can hear the first few episodes and learn more about the show at soonishpodcast.org.
 I also invite you to sign up for the Soonish newsletter and follow the show on Twitter and Facebook.

-Also in January 2017, I was invited by MIT Technology Review publisher and editor-in-chief Jason Pontin to edit the 2018 edition of Twelve Tomorrows, the magazine's anthology of hard science fiction stories.
+Also in January 2017, I was invited by MIT Technology Review publisher and editor-in-chief Jason Pontin to edit the next edition of Twelve Tomorrows, the magazine's anthology of hard science fiction stories.
+That volume, to be published in collaboration with The MIT Press, is coming together fast and will appear in the spring of 2018.

 In 2014-15, I was Acting Director of the Knight Science Journalism at MIT, the world's leading mid-career fellowship program for journalists covering science, technology, health, and the environment.
 Founded by veteran science journalist Victor McElheny and endowed by the John S. and James L. Knight Foundation, the fellowship brings about a dozen distinguished science and technology journalists to MIT each year.
 I managed the program's budget, staff, and curriculum and arranged a year of rewarding experiences for the 2014-15 Knight Fellows.
 It was a fantastic experience that gave me a lot of time to think about the state of science journalism.
 The journalists I worked with will be friends for life.